 1) The Enneagram

 The Enneagram Personality Profile can show us thought scripts of our personality and instincts.
-This is because personality types share the same blind spots and thought patterns.These script predict the content of habitual patterns.
-So, the Enneagram is an excellent tool find and correct common habitual patterns.
+These scripts show us the content of our habitual patterns.
+The Enneagram is an excellent tool to find and help us remove harmful scripts.

 2) Guided Meditation

 A skilled guide can help you with this, but you can also undertake this journey on your own.
-With the knowledge of the Enneagram and power of this inward quest, you can untie the knots.
+The knowledge we gain from inner work will empower us to untie the knots.
 You may need to return several times because these patterns can be stubborn.
 Regular use of this process will help you identify and untie the knots that give power to habitual patterns.

 3) Mindfulness Meditation

-Moving Beyond Ego Changing Patterns
+Moving Beyond Ego Means Changing Patterns

 Living with conscious intent rather than habit will benefit our overall health and wellness.
-But, to do this we need to deal with our habitual patterns.
+But to do this, we need to deal with our habitual patterns.
 Now you have the tools to deal with this.

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

-Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia